b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Translation.md

 — _[The Wentworth Letter](https://www.churchofjesuschrist.org/study/ensign/2002/07/the-wentworth-letter?lang=eng&id=p8#p8)_, Ensign July 2002

-This doesn't fit quite as neatly- this is reportedly in Joseph's own voice, claiming he uses the Urim & Thummim to translate the plates directly.
+This doesn't fit quite as neatly&mdash; this is reportedly in Joseph's own voice, claiming he uses the Urim & Thummim to translate the plates directly.

-How should I feel to discover that South Park had a more accurate rendition of early church history than what I was taught at the MTC?
+&nbsp;

 In 2000, two BYU religion professors, Joseph Fielding McConkie (son of Elder Bruce R. McConkie) and Craig J. Ostler, wrote an essay titled, “[_The Process of Translating the Book of Mormon_](https://emp.byui.edu/satterfieldb/Rel121/Process%20of%20Translating%20the%20BofM.pdf).”
 (Check the URL: this is BYU-I’s online library.)
 They wrote:

-> *Thus, everything we have in the Book of Mormon, according to Mr. Whitmer, was translated by placing the chocolate-==colored stone in a hat== into which Joseph would bury his head so as to close out the light.
+> *Thus, everything we have in the Book of Mormon, according to Mr. Whitmer, was translated by placing the chocolate-colored ==stone in a hat== into which Joseph would bury his head so as to close out the light.
 While doing so he could see ‘an oblong piece of parchment, on which the hieroglyphics would appear,’ and below the ancient writing, the translation would be given in English.
 Joseph would then read this to Oliver Cowdery, who in turn would write it. ==If he did so correctly, the characters and the interpretation would disappear== and be replaced by other characters with their interpretation.*

 Alright, I guess if we go with divine intervention, we can accept this unprecedented method.
 This recounting could be what contributes to Joseph asserting that this is ["the most correct of any book"](https://www.churchofjesuschrist.org/study/manual/teachings-joseph-smith/chapter-4?lang=eng&id=p19#p19) on Earth.

 That does bring into question why there were later [[BoM Changes#Enumeration of Changes|revisions or edits]], though.

+&nbsp;

 After laying the groundwork, the professors continue: